Remortgage Calculator

 How much can I borrow when I remortgage?

-When you remortgage, you can decide whether to borrow the amount that’s currently outstanding on your mortgage or borrow more.
+When you remortgage, you can decide whether to borrow the amount that’s currently outstanding on your mortgage or you may decide to borrow more.

-If you’re considering this it’s important to get expert advice.
-Speak to fee-free mortgage brokers at L&C for advice on whether remortgaging to release equity is the right option for you.
+Your mortgage options will depend on your circumstances, so if you’re considering this it’s important to get expert advice.
+Speak to fee-free mortgage brokers at Mortgage Advice Bureau.

 How to remortgage